Njugen/Tab-Manager/README.md

 This plugin gives you a better overview and improved tab management experience not provided by default browser features.

-## Issue and purpose

-Add your windows and tabs to accessible folders.
-Launch sets of entertainment, or open your work related resources with just one click.

-Simple overview and basic features can be opened with one click.
-More advanced featuress and extended overview is also available through the option menu.

 ## Screenshots

 <img src="./img/main.jpg" width="33%" /> <img src="./img/settings.jpg" width="33%" /> <img src="./img/search.jpg" width="33%" /> <img src="./img/sidebar.jpg" width="33%%" />